• Skip to main content

 What to substitute for a bundt pan?

-If you don't regularly bake Bundt's you might not have a mini bundt pan or brownie pan.
-Not to worry because here are a two good options:
+If you don’t regularly bake Bundt’s you might not have a mini bundt pan or brownie pan.
+Not to worry because here are two good options:

 Muffin tins - These make a great substitute, they are close in size and very easy to find or borrow.